 - After clicking Choose a Different folder, go to your file location, and click Save.

 - Now you are seeing your PDF file now exported or converted to an Excel worksheet.

-Read More: How to Convert PDF to Table in Excel (3 Methods)
+Read More: How to Convert PDF to Excel Table

 To sum it up, the question “how to convert PDF to Excel without losing format” is answered here in 2 different ways.
 The most useful method is to use a power query to get data from PDF files and process them in the Power Query window.
 And formatting them appropriately afterward. .
 There are other methods which are using Adobe acrobat reader and exporting PDF files to Excel worksheets.